vincentchalamon/sandbox/README.md

 php app/console doctrine:fixtures:load -n
 ```

-You sould index your articles to elasticsearch:
+If you have installed elasticsearch, you sould index your articles to it:
 ```shell
 php app/console fos:elastica:populate
 ```